Alan R. Bennett Honors Program

 Students who wish to pursue this option must decide which study abroad course(s) would be appropriate for conversion and discuss a conversion project with the course instructor and POLS honors program director.
 Students should make an effort to contact (via email) the course instructor and the POLS honors program director prior to the start of class, though this is not always possible.

-Once the course instructor and POLS honors program director agree to the conversion, the student must complete the online honors conversion form available at the University Honors website.
+Once the course instructor and POLS honors program director agree to the conversion, the student must complete the online honors conversion form available at the UConn Honors Program website.
 The POLS honors program director is considered the instructor of record for the conversion project and would consult with the course instructor on site to confirm its successful completion.

 An alternative, but less common, method for obtaining POLS honors credit while studying abroad is to work under the supervision of one of the POLS honors advisors from a distance to complete a conversion project for a study abroad course taken while abroad.
 This option is typically only available in POLS when the research projects of an honors advisor and a student coincide.
 The POLS honors advisors are not obligated to provide such supervision or approval.